-There is no additional cost for compliance including costs for equipment, supplies, labor, and increased administrative costs for small businesses.
+There are no additional costs for compliance including costs for equipment, supplies, labor, and increased administrative costs for small businesses.

 23. Identify the nature and estimated cost of any legal, consulting, or accounting services that small businesses would incur in complying with the proposed rules.